Pontoon Decals: Graphic Types, Plus Steps for Application and Removal

 Removing Decals from Your Pontoon

-There are many reasons you could eventually find yourself needing to remove a decal: The sale of a boat, the change of state, changing registration or even just an update to your boat 's graphics.
+There are many reasons you might eventually need to remove a decal: the sale of a boat, a change of state, changing registration or even just updating your boat's graphics.

-You can pay someone to do it for you, who will usually provide a quote for removal of the old graphic and replacing with the new.
-Should you choose to remove the graphics yourself, there are few different methods to be aware of.
+You can pay someone to do it for you, who will usually provide a quote for removing the old graphic and replacing it with the new one.
+Should you choose to remove the graphics yourself, there are a few different methods to be aware of.

 Regardless, it'll take some real elbow grease.
 You may want to start the process with a little boat soap and water, which is the safest method for decal removal.
 The mixture will help dissolve the residue and prevent the decal from reapplying itself as you follow through the next steps.